-IMPORTANT: THIS IS A MANDATORY BUSINESS FORMAT YOU MUST FOLLOW FOR ALL PRESENTATIONS.
+IMPORTANT: THIS IS THE MANDATORY BUSINESS FORMAT YOU MUST FOLLOW FOR ALL PRESENTATIONS!

-Cases must be written in this business style and posted in Canvas
+Cases must be written in this business style and posted in Canvas.

 All team cases are due on Sunday at 11:59 PM before general availability for the class on Monday, per the schedule.
-Case Study Presentations must be posted in TWO sections: your team's Case Study Assignment, and in your team's discussion section, so all students can see and comment on it.
-All cases should use PowerPoint or presentation slides, with a recorded voice over or presenter window.
+Case Study Presentations must be posted in TWO sections, your team's Case Study Assignment and your team's discussion section, by 10:00 AM on Monday so all students can see and comment on them.
+All cases should use PowerPoint or presentation slides with a voice-over recording or presenter window.
 Please structure your presentation so each team member's contribution to this presentation is clearly shown, as much as this is possible.
-Team collaboration and roles should also be evident within the related discussion forum.
+Team collaboration and roles should also be evident within the related class discussion forum.